krakend/krakend-documentation/configuration/structure.md

 - `extra_config`: In case there is any extra middleware (non-core) needing configuration this will be here.
 For instance, you might want to enable logging, metrics, throttling, etc. which are middleware.

 ## The `endpoints` structure
-Inside the `endpoints` you will basically declare an array with every `endpoint` definition (the URL) the gateway will answer to.
-For each endpoint you need to declare at least a `backend`, the place were your API with the data lives.
+Inside the `endpoints`, you will basically declare an array with every `endpoint` definition (the URL) the gateway will answer to.
+For each endpoint, you need to declare at least a `backend`, the place were your API with the data lives.
 It looks like this:

 	"endpoints": [
 	    {